-- Limiting access and sharing of PHI to the minimum amount necessary to accomplish an intended purpose. - Following the requirements outlined in our Notice of Privacy Practice which describes how we access, use, or disclose PHI that is not related to treatment, payment, or healthcare operations. - Using caution with suspicious messages that could be phishing attempts and report concerns to IT Security immediately. - Not texting PHI.
+- Limiting access and sharing of PHI to the minimum amount necessary to accomplish an intended purpose. - Following the requirements outlined in our Notice of Privacy Practice which describes how we access, use, or disclose PHI that is not related to treatment, payment, or healthcare operations.

+- Using caution with suspicious messages that could be phishing attempts, and report concerns to IT Security immediately. - Not texting PHI.
 Electronic communication including PHI should only occur using HIPAA-compliant programs such as the electronic medical record system, internal email, or encrypted external email.
 Before you send make sure you have the correct recipients and use secure email when sending PHI to external authorized users.

-DO DON'T Use strong passwords Use a password management tool for personal and work needs Apply email encryption to emails containing PHI Log out of systems when leaving your workstation Lock PHI in a drawer, file cabinet or other secure area when not at your workstation Discard PHI and other confidential information using designated and secure bins or shredding For individuals remotely accessing external health records, adhere to the requirements of the external provider Regularly clean out your email box Have confidential discussions when sharing PHI Share passwords with anyone including co-workers, supervisors, or IT staff Re-use passwords in multiple systems Leave a laptop or other electronics unattended in a car Email PHI or confidential information to personal email addresses Save PHI to shared drives when other staff are not eligible to receive the PHI Store PHI or company information on USB keys/thumb drives or other portable storage devices Take unauthorized photos or videos of patients or post on patient information on social media without specific authorization Provide more information and recipients than necessary when sending, forwarding, or replying to email containing PHI
+DO DON'T Use strong passwords Use a password management tool for personal and work needs Apply email encryption to emails containing PHI Log out of systems when leaving your workstation Lock PHI in a drawer, file cabinet or other secure area when not at your workstation Lock offices, when not in use Discard PHI and other confidential information using designated and secure bins or shredding For individuals remotely accessing external health records, adhere to the requirements of the external provider Regularly clean out your email box Have confidential discussions when sharing PHI Print documents using the lock print function that requires users to enter a password to print documents Hold meetings in conference rooms behind closed doors Accompany visitors throughout the office location.
+Provide visitors with a badge or sticker that identifies them as visitors Promptly collect keys/access cards after termination of employment Share passwords with anyone including co-workers, supervisors, or IT staff Re-use passwords in multiple systems Leave a laptop or other electronics unattended in a car Email PHI or confidential information to personal email addresses Save PHI to shared drives when other staff are not eligible to receive the PHI Store PHI or company information on USB keys/thumb drives or other portable storage devices Take unauthorized photos or videos of patients or post on patient information on social media without specific authorization Provide more information and recipients than necessary when sending, forwarding, or replying to email containing PHI Record Teams meetings in which PHI is presented breach has occurred is complex - and because we must perform a breach assessment for any concern that PHI may have been inappropriately disclosed or exposed - we require reporting of suspected security incidents or privacy breaches to the Compliance Department at 800-609-9783 or to speakup@harmonycares.com

 A breach is any acquisition, access, use, or disclosure of PHI not permitted under the HIPAA Privacy Rule which compromises the security or privacy of the PHI.
-Determining whether a breach has occurred is complex - and because we must perform a breach assessment for any concern that PHI may have been inappropriately disclosed or exposed, we require reporting of suspected security incidents or privacy breaches to the Compliance Department at 800-609-9783 or to speakup@harmonycares.com
+Determining whether a